Programmierpraktikum-MVA/big-brother/src/eduVid/tmp/README.md

-this folder only exists to temporarily save video files.
+This folder only exists to temporarily save video files.

+Everything inside gets deleted periodically except for this file.